coil-kt/coil/docs/upgrading_to_coil2.md

 This change was made to improve support for cases where a target has one unbounded dimension (e.g. if one dimension is `ViewGroup.LayoutParams.WRAP_CONTENT` for a `View` or `Constraints.Infinity` in Compose).

-## Jetpack Compose
+## Compose

-Coil 2.x significantly reworks the Jetpack Compose integration to add features, improve stability, and improve performance.
+Coil 2.x significantly reworks the Compose integration to add features, improve stability, and improve performance.

 In Coil 1.x you would use `rememberImagePainter` to load an image: